arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 cd ~/ArduinoApps/MyApp
 ```

-Using the following command will view App configuration:
+Using the following command will view the App configuration:

 ```bash
 cat app.yml
 ```

-Using the following command will view Arduino sketch content:
+Using the following command will view the Arduino sketch content:

 ```bash
 cat sketch/sketch.ino
 ```

-Using the following command will view Python script content:
+Using the following command will view the Python script content:

 ```bash
 cat main.py
 ```

-***For comprehensive Arduino App CLI documentation including creating Apps, monitoring logs, managing Bricks, and system updates, please refer to the dedicated [Arduino App CLI tutorial](/software/app-lab/tutorials/cli/).***
+***For comprehensive Arduino App CLI documentation, including creating Apps, monitoring logs, managing Bricks, and system updates, please refer to the dedicated [__Arduino App CLI tutorial__](https://docs.arduino.cc/software/app-lab/tutorials/cli/).***

 ### Arduino CLI